ivanenkomaksym/asp-net-api/README.md

 4.  **Proxy Server and Load Balancer Configuration:** Provides guidance on configuring [ASP.NET](http://ASP.NET) Core to seamlessly work with proxy servers and load balancers, enabling smooth operation in complex network environments.

 5.  **Inject a service into a System.Text.Json converter:** Shows how to add a dummy JSON converter to expose **IServiceProvider** on the **JsonSerializerOptions**.
 If you want to achieve the same in your integration tests you must manually include **ServiceProviderDummyConverter** in **JsonSerializerOptions** when deserializing from JSON (example in **AspNetApi.IntegrationTests.BasicTests**).

+6. **JSON Serialization** using **Newtonsoft** and **System.Text.Json** (example in **AspNetApi.IntegrationTests.JsonConverterTests**).

-6.  **Containerization with Docker:** Includes Dockerfiles and Docker Compose configurations to containerize the sample microservice, making it easily deployable and scalable.
+7.  **Containerization with Docker:** Includes Dockerfiles and Docker Compose configurations to containerize the sample microservice, making it easily deployable and scalable.

-7.  **Kubernetes Deployment:** Offers Kubernetes deployment manifests and Helm charts for streamlined deployment of the microservice to a Kubernetes cluster, simplifying orchestration and management.
+8.  **Kubernetes Deployment:** Offers Kubernetes deployment manifests and Helm charts for streamlined deployment of the microservice to a Kubernetes cluster, simplifying orchestration and management.

 ## Dependencies
 [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)